msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 θ̂ = train(θ̂, sample, simulate, m = m)
 ```

 Since the training stage can be computationally demanding, one may wish to save a trained estimator and load it in later sessions: see [Saving and loading neural estimators](@ref) for details on how this can be done.
+See also the [Regularisation](@ref) methods that can be easily applied when constructing neural Bayes estimators.

 The function [`assess`](@ref) can be used to assess the trained point estimator.
 Parametric and non-parametric bootstrap-based uncertainty quantification are facilitated by [`bootstrap`](@ref) and [`interval`](@ref), and this can also be included in the assessment stage through the keyword argument `boot`: